gorenje/millieons.org/n/texts.md

 - What is the middle class?
 Is the middle class the poor rich-class or the rich lower-class?
 Are we all members of the consumer class?

+- [Small steps](/t/smallchanges) to change a large world.
+Revolutions come and go, their changes tend to be limited. *Big changes come from small steps*.

 ### Unfortunate Happenstances

 - Some secrets are [poisonous secrets](/a/poisoned-secrets) — the kind that end up eating you up from the inside.